boxbilling/docs/en/reference/configure.rst

 All templated e-mails are listed in the tree view box, and you can select any of them by clicking on it.

-In order to enable/disable email template go to **Advanced tab** in email template editing page and toggle **Enabled** parameter.
+In order to enable/disable email template go to **Template Settings** tab in email template editing page and toggle **Enabled** parameter.

 Each e-mail template has a Subject and Content that you can edit.

-Please notice that all dynamic fields are conveniently listed for you below the E-mail Content text box, sorted by their type.
-If you need to add any of them to your e-mail template, you can do this with a single click.
+Please notice that all dynamic fields are conveniently listed for you in **Variables** tab, sorted by their type.
+Feel free to use any of them in your template.

 When you have made your changes to the e-mail template, do not forget to save it by clicking **Update** at the bottom of page.
+You can also click on **Preview** button which will render template and show how it will look for client.

 Staff members